A First Look at the Security Issues in the Model Context Protocol Ecosystem: Honest-but-Flawed MCP Hosts

-The first issue is that multiple MCP servers can have tools with the same name.
-Without verification, the host might invoke a tool from an unintended server, potentially causing incorrect or malicious operations (e.g., invoke the one controlled by the attacker).
+Multiple MCP servers can host tools with identical names.
+Without proper verification, a host might invoke a tool from an unintended server, potentially leading to incorrect or malicious operations (e.g., invoking one controlled by an attacker).